PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   input bridges, malformed options, or non-last axes.
 Missing required families retain historical pruning without index allocation, and both production call sites pass the Session `LayoutState`.
+- Expanded HardSigmoid QDQ cleanup matches the exact linear `DEQUANTIZE -> MUL(alpha) -> ADD(beta) -> MAXIMUM(low) -> MINIMUM(high) ->
+  QUANTIZE` grammar with either scalar-input position at each binary operator.
+  Input and output use exactly the same finite positive per-tensor INT8/UINT8 grid with an in-range zero point.
+All seven data tensor records must exist;
+  the five float tensors have one dtype and every data tensor has identical elementwise shape/signature metadata.
+Every bridge is private, uniquely produced, exclusively consumed, and topologically ordered; the quantized output cannot also be an input.
+Each scalar must be finite, singleton, producer-free, and representable within the preserved quarter-scale/`1e-3` tolerance.
+- The four constant retargets are immutable plans containing the quantized value, cloned quantization, ownership choice, metadata, and reserved clone name.
+Private exclusive constants retain in-place behavior.
+Shared or public constants receive deterministic `_q` clones, so a public float scalar no longer silently changes dtype/value.
+Only after all four plans and four intermediate quantization clones succeed are constant and data edges rewritten and DQ/Q wrappers removed.
+Fault injection proves that a clone failure on the second scalar leaves complete ModelIR unchanged, whereas the former helper changed the first scalar data/dtype before raising.
+Missing required families retain historical pruning without index allocation; both production call sites pass LayoutState, which is synchronized after clones and pruning.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no